-1.4.11 CURRENT SINK CAPABILITY
+^{1.4.12} CURRENT SINK CAPABILITY

-BHK-MG 200W Series power supplies are able to sink up to 5% of the nominal current when in voltage mode and 50% of the unit's maximum rated current when in current mode.
+BHK-MG 40W Series power supplies are able to sink up to 5% of the nominal current when in voltage mode and greater than 75% of the unit's maximum rated current when in current mode.
 The fixed current mode sink value is model dependent and has a tolerance of 10%.
-Since negative current is not displayed on the front panel meter, it is transparent to the user when the unit enters sink mode.
+When the BHK-MG 40W is in sink mode, the unit displays the word "Sink" and the sink current value (negative) on the front panel display.
 This capability is useful in applications such as capacitor testing, where the sink capability allows the rapid discharge of the device under test, permitting subsequent tests to be started earlier, thus increasing the throughput of the testing process.